apple/swift-protobuf/Documentation/STYLE_GUIDELINES.md

    for guidance.
 1. Don't fight Xcode's auto-indenting unless doing so would make the formatting look horrible.
-Xcode has some baked-in assumptions about how Swift code should be formatted and fighting it will make your life harder and the lives of anyone who has to update that code in the future.
+Xcode has some baked-in assumptions about how Swift code should be formatted and fighting it makes your life harder and the lives of anyone who has to update that code in the future.

 ## File organization

-* For the most part, each Swift source file should contain only one type, and the name of the file should match that of the type (for example, `Foo.swift` would contain a type named `Foo`).
+* For the most part, each Swift source file should contain only one type, and the name of the file should match that of the type (for example, `Foo.swift` contains a type named `Foo`).
   * In some cases, however, many small related types may be combined into a single .swift file for convenience.
 In that case, name the file based on a plural noun that describes the grouping.
 For example, the